September - November 2021

 - Deepen connection between personal practice and teaching.

-PLEASE NOTE: Course tuition will be in English.
+PLEASE NOTE: Course will be taught in English.

 Trainers & Assistant Trainer: